custom-components/pyscript/jupyter/README.md

 will have different global contexts.
 If you wish, you can use the function `pyscript.set_global_ctx()` to set the context in the other tabs to be the same as the first.

-* Jupyter auto-completion it doesn't yet work in Jupyter lab - that's an open bug I need to fix.
+* Jupyter auto-completion doesn't yet work in Jupyter lab - that's an open bug I need to fix.